fjulian79/wd-broker/doc/ThreatModel.md

 `wd-broker` requires elevated privileges only during startup:

 - To open `/dev/watchdog`, which typically requires root
-- To create the Unix socket with the correct permissions and group ownership
+- Depending on the actual socket path, to create the Unix socket with the correct permissions and group ownership

 After completing these steps, the broker **drops privileges** using `setgid()` and `setuid()` to run as an unprivileged user within the `wdclients` group.
 This ensures that even if the broker process is compromised during runtime, the system impact is limited.